microsoft/DeepSpeedExamples/bing_bert/README.md

 * Detailed technology deep dive, see our [blog post](https://www.deepspeed.ai/news/2020/05/27/fastest-bert-training.html).
 * Tutorial on how to reproduce our results, see our [BERT pre-training tutorial](https://www.deepspeed.ai/tutorials/bert-pretraining/).
 * The source code for our transformer kernels can be found in the [DeepSpeed repo](https://github.com/microsoft/deepspeed).

+Although the fastest BERT training record was achieved using internal datasets, the DeepSpeed BERT model can also be pre-trained using datasets provided by [Nvidia](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/BERT).
+Instructions for preparing the datasets are available [here](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/BERT#dataset-guidelines).
+In addition, the following three files are provided in this repo to perform the full pre-training of DeepSpeed BERT with Nvidia datasets.

+1. <code>ds_train_bert_nvidia_data_bsz64k_seq128.sh</code> for phase 1 training
+2. <code>ds_train_bert_nvidia_data_bsz32k_seq512.sh</code> for phase 2 training
+3. <code>bert_large_lamb_nvidia_data.json</code> for configuring the different parameters relating to the model, datasets, hyper-parameters, etc.

+As reference, the default settings of these script and configuration files will pre-train the model to achieve EM/F1 finetuning scores of 83.57/90.62 on SQuAD.